CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![New User](../images/saml32.png)

-**3. Create trust relationship with CenturyLink Cloud.**
+**3. Create trust relationship with Lumen Cloud.**
-* Prior to starting this step, **See below to acquire the public certificate** that validates the message coming from CenturyLink Cloud.
+* Prior to starting this step, **See below to acquire the public certificate** that validates the message coming from Lumen Cloud.
 * In the ADFS 2.0 Management console (or whatever IdP service that's being used), create a new Relying Party Trust.
-This is where the settings from the CenturyLink Cloud are added to the local IdP so that it recognizes the SAML authentication request and can validate the inbound signature.
+This is where the settings from the Lumen Cloud are added to the local IdP so that it recognizes the SAML authentication request and can validate the inbound signature.

 ![Add Party Trust](../images/saml18.png)